-When you need to design a brand identity, you’ll find plenty of expert advice on this site; from how to create a logo design to stunning packaging design to great examples of cannabis branding.
+When you need to design a brand identity, you’ll find plenty of expert advice on this site; from how to create a logo design to stunning packaging design to great examples of TV show logos.
 But there are also some less obvious places to get branding inspiration.

 Fictional brands may be largely created for laughs, or to avoid legal entanglements.
 But the best of them highlight deep truths about what makes a successful brand.
 Indeed, some have even gone on to become real products in their own right, to varying degrees.
 We’ve picked our favourites to delight and inspire you...